The Ballpark at America First Square: Design and construction

-In May 2023, Miller Sports + Entertainment (MSE) released renderings of The Ballpark at America First Square.
+In May 2023, the Larry H. Miller Company released renderings of The Ballpark at America First Square.
 The stadium was designed by HOK and was built by Okland Construction.

 The Ballpark was designed to meet the requirements of major league teams.
 Its design includes a 12,000 sqft clubhouse, training and player development areas, and multiple batting cages.
 It is the home of the Triple-A Salt Lake Bees of the Pacific Coast League.
-The ballpark replaced the Bees' former home, Smith's Ballpark, where the team has played since its founding in 1994.
+The Ballpark replaced the Bees' former home, Smith's Ballpark, where the team played since its founding in 1994.

 By October 17, 2024, the playing grass was fully installed.
-The right and left field walls are 345 ft away from the home plate as measured along the foul line, and the distance from home to the center field wall is 420 ft.
+The right- and left-field walls are 345 ft from home plate along the foul line, and the distance from home to the center-field wall is 420 ft.
 The diamond is oriented east to provide a view of the Wasatch Mountains, and the approximate elevation at street level is 4900 ft above sea level.

-The Ballpark is smaller than the Bees' former home stadium with a seating capacity of 8,000; Smith's Ballpark is roughly double this amount.
-The Ballpark also has a much heavier emphasis on premium seating.
+The Ballpark is smaller than the Bees' former home stadium with a seating capacity of 8,000; Smith's Ballpark was roughly double this size.
+The Ballpark also has more premium seating.

-The area immediately surrounding the stadium is dedicated to the construction of 900 apartments, 100000 sqft of office space, and 75000 sqft of retail space.
+The area immediately surrounding the stadium is set aside for the construction of 900 apartments, 100000 sqft of office space, and 75000 sqft of retail space.

-The Ballpark includes better facilities for players compared to Smith's Ballpark.
-There are two batting cages for each team and both male and female locker rooms for umpires and coaches.
+The Ballpark includes better facilities for players than Smith's Ballpark.
+Each team has two batting cages, and the facility includes male and female locker rooms for umpires and coaches.

+The Ballpark was given the Award of Merit by Engineering News-Record.

 Transportation

 The Utah Transit Authority built the South Jordan Downtown station on the TRAX Red Line to serve the stadium.
 The City of South Jordan, the Utah Department of Transportation, and the Larry H. Miller Company aimed to reduce the impact of the stadium on local traffic.
-Access points are being constructed to allow cars to enter the stadium's parking lot from Mountain View Corridor.
+Access points were constructed to allow cars to enter the stadium's parking lot from Mountain View Corridor.

-Texas U-turns will allow drivers to make a U-turn without having to pass through intersections with traffic lights.
+Texas U-turns allow drivers to make a U-turn without having to pass through intersections with traffic lights.
 Trails are planned to encourage access via foot and bicycle.

 Ownership

-The stadium is a privately funded venture by Miller Sports + Entertainment, owners of the Bees, and the cost of the stadium was $140 million.
+The stadium is a privately funded venture by the Larry H. Miller Company, owners of the Bees.
+The cost of the stadium was $140 million.
 It is part of a larger mixed-use entertainment district within the master-planned Daybreak community, which is expected to take more than 15 years to complete.